Environment

 The main opportunities related to the protection and positive developments in biodiversity relate to the restoration of wetlands.
 By promoting the restoration of wetlands, Norðurál can have a positive impact on the ecosystem and habitat of many plant and animal species.
 These actions bind carbon in the soil over time, which Norðurál could use as a mitigation measure against greenhouse gas emissions.

-Description of the processes to identify and assess material impacts, risks and opportunities related to biodiversity ESRS 2 IRO-1
+Description of processes to identify and assess material biodiversity and ecosystem-related impacts, risks and opportunities ESRS 2 IRO-1

-The results of environmental monitoring are reviewed as results com in from independent experts who are responsible for the analysis and interpretation of the results.
+The results of environmental monitoring are reviewed as results come from independent experts who are responsible for the analysis and interpretation of the results.
 The monitoring results are also reviewed annually in consultation meetings with the Icelandic Environmental and Energy Agency, the Hvalfjörður municipality and the West Iceland Health Inspectorate.
-In addition, open briefing meetings are held annually in the local community where the results are reviewed and an opportunity is provided to submit comments.
-The environmental monitoring plan is reviewed regularly and changes are made, if necessary, in consultation with stakeholders.
+In addition, open briefing meetings are held annually in the local community where the results are reviewed, and an opportunity is provided to submit comments.
+The environmental monitoring plan is reviewed regularly, and changes are made if necessary, in consultation with stakeholders.

 Actions and resources related to biodiversity and ecosystems E4-3